SierraSoftworks/minback-postgres/README.md

 to maintain a frequent backup of your critical data with minimal fuss.

 ## Features
-* Dumps a single MongoDB database to an S3 bucket
+* Dumps a single PostgreSQL database to an S3 bucket
 * Lightweight and short lived
 * Simple and readable implementation